vmware/splinterdb/docs/usage.md

 ```

 The container includes:
-- runtime dependencies for SplinterDB, including `libaio` and `libxxhash`
+- Runtime dependencies for SplinterDB, including `libaio` and `libxxhash`
-- the SplinterDB static and shared libraries: `/usr/local/lib/libsplinterdb.{a,so}`
+- The SplinterDB static and shared libraries: `/usr/local/lib/libsplinterdb.{a,so}`
-- header files for SplinterDB's public API: `/usr/local/include/splinterdb/`
+- Header files for SplinterDB's public API: `/usr/local/include/splinterdb/`
-- the pre-built test binary and test script: `/splinterdb/bin/driver_test` and `/splinterdb/test.sh`
+- The pre-built test binary and test script: `/splinterdb/bin/driver_test` and `/splinterdb/test.sh`

-> Note: this image does not include tools to build SplinterDB itself
+> Note: this image does not include the tools to build SplinterDB itself
 from source.
-See [our build docs](build.md) for that.
+See [our build docs](build.md) for those instructions.

 Docker-based development is beyond the scope of this doc, but consider
 using bind mounts to access source code on your host OS: